 Kestrel web server can host the front-end along with the .NET Web API.
 That would require a bit of code in your back-end project.

-This solution easily eliminates the last 3 concerns:
+This solution quickly eliminates the last 3 concerns:

 - not splitting vitals part of one solution simplifies deployment;

-- less moving part leads to easier maintenance;
+- less moving parts lead to easier maintenance;

 However, achieving the two goals below need a deeper analysis: